Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 1. Locate the alternator output: Identify the alternator output wire, usually marked as “B+” or “ALT”.

-2. Connect the multimeter leads: Attach the multimeter leads to the alternator output wire and a good ground point (such as the engine block or a metal bracket).
+2. Connect the multimeter leads: Attach the leads to the alternator output wire and a good ground point (such as the engine block or a metal bracket).

 3. Take a reading: Note down the voltage reading on your multimeter.